mrward/mrward.github.com/source/_posts/2015-01-18-NuGetSupportInXamarinStudio5-7.markdown

 {% img /images/blog/NuGetSupportInXamarinStudio5-7/SolutionWindowNuGetPackageMissingWithTooltip.png 'Solution Window - NuGet package not restored with tooltip' 'Solution Window - NuGet package not restored with tooltip' %}

-A new warning icon is used for packages that are not restored, the text is greyed out and hovering over the warning icon shows a message that the package is not restored.
+A new warning icon is used for packages that are not restored, the text is greyed out and hovering over the warning icon shows information about the warning.

 ### Package installing

 {% img /images/blog/NuGetSupportInXamarinStudio5-7/SolutionWindowNuGetPackageInstalling.png 'Solution Window - NuGet package installing' 'Solution Window - NuGet package installing' %}

-The text is greyed out to indicate that the package is not currently available in the project and the text shows (installing) to distinguish between an unrestored package.
+When a package is being installed the text is greyed out to indicate that the package is not currently available in the project and the text shows (installing) to distinguish between a package being installed and a package that is not restored.

 ### Package needs retargeting